Man who murdered his ex in Smiths Falls pleads guilty to lesser charge | CBC News

 "Most nights I'll stare at the moon, wishing to be a kid again," she wrote.
 "I wish I could go back to the time when she was going to be there forever.
 Now I'm going to graduate high school in a year without her."

-The murder during the holidays rocked the small Ottawa Valley town of Smiths Falls, which is about 78 kilometres southwest of the capital.
+The murder during the holidays rocked the small Ottawa Valley town about 75 kilometres southwest of Ottawa.

 Second-degree murder comes with an automatic life sentence without the possibility of parole for at least 10 years.

-Kevin Ramage's 16 years of parole ineligibility was a joint submission from the Crown, Kerry McVey, and defence lawyer Paolo Giancaterino.
+Kevin Ramage's 16 years of parole ineligibility was a joint submission from the Crown's Kerry McVey and defence lawyer Paolo Giancaterino.